Spaceslug/FogOfWarChess/roadlog-changemap.md

 ## BUGS:
 - in 0.10.0 stack overflow in SelectedItem in Chessboard when pressing Browse Game after previus game done
 - might be race condition when surrendering
-- client can be lagging behind 1 message when finishing matches

 ### version 1.0.0